-Haryana CM apologises for urging people to ‘pick up sticks’ to tackle farm law protestors
+Haryana CM apologises for urging supporters to ‘pick up sticks’ to tackle farm law protestors

-ML Khattar had asked people to form volunteer groups and give a ‘tit for tat’ response against demonstrators.
+ML Khattar had suggested that volunteer groups be formed to offer a ‘tit for tat’ response to demonstrators.

-Haryana Chief Minister Manohar Lal Khattar on Friday issued an apology for his comments asking people to form volunteer groups who would “pick up sticks” and employ a “tit-for-tat” tactic on farmers protesting against the Centre’s contentious agriculture laws, NDTV reported.
+Haryana Chief Minister Manohar Lal Khattar on Friday apologised for asking supporters to “pick up sticks” and employ a “tit-for-tat” strategy against farmers protesting the Centre’s new agriculture laws, NDTV reported.

-While addressing Bharatiya Janata Party members at his home in Chandigarh on October 3, Khattar had also asked the people at the meeting to not worry about legal consequences of forming volunteer groups.
+Khattar had also asked Bharatiya Janata Party members who had met in his home in Chandigarh on October 3 to not worry about legal consequences of forming such volunteer groups.

 “If you stay there [in jail] for a month, two months or six months then you will become a big leader,” he had said.

 Khattar retracted his comments on Friday while on a visit to Mata Mansa Devi Temple in Panchkula, according to The Tribune.